AI Subscription Comparisons

 If you only want a one-line recommendation:

-• Buying X membership with better Grok access: Premium
+• Buying a lower-cost X membership with better Grok access: Premium

-• Buying standalone Grok on a tighter budget: check SuperGrok Lite first (if it is visible in your region/account)
+• Trying standalone Grok at a lower starting price: check SuperGrok Lite first (if it is visible in your region/account)

 • Buying Grok itself: SuperGrok